veterinarium/slate/source/includes/_events.md

 clinicApiKey: "clinic-api-key-taken-from-account-web-page"
 ```

-You may use this API to register a custom webhook that will receive events only for the specified clinic account.
+You may use this API to register a custom HTTPS webhook that will receive events only for the specified clinic account.
 You may use this webhook for a group of clinics also.

 * Url: /account/webhook?url=your_custom_url
 * Method: POST